anisse/progressrm/README.md

 # progressrm

-View the progress of an rm command.
+View the progress of an rm command in arguments processed per hour.
 Caveats:

  - this is still a PoC
  - the command must have lots of arguments, and probably be recursive, otherwise the algorithm and estimation won't work
  - if you need this, you probably are deleting on a hard disk and not an SSD
+ - Linux-only

 # Example usage
 ```